Episode 34 – Two reasons why strength training is the secret

 To determine which is best, what is the measure?
 While both strength training and cardiovascular training offer similar and substantial physiological changes across the board, these are the two factors that put strength training on top.

-What’s the other reason?
+What’s the other reason that strength training is the secret?
 Continue reading below.

 2. Improved bone mineral density